 But if this is too expensive, too heavy or just too inconvenient, then there are alternatives.
 You could replace your existing wheel skewers or nuts with secure ones…

-The most secure are those with “unique” keys such as Pitlock, Pinhead, IXOW or Hexlox.
-The ones that use gravity from Abus and Kryptonite are probably the next most secure.
+The most secure are those with “unique” keys such as Pitlock, Pinhead, or Hexlox and the ones that use gravity from Abus and Kryptonite.

-And least secure (although still far better than quick release) are the ones with non-standard keys such as those from Hublox, ETC and Trans-X.
+And least secure (although still far better than quick release and cheaper) are the ones with non-standard keys, such as those from Hublox, ETC and Trans-X.

 Seat security is a little more complicated.
 You can of course buy the same secure skewers and nuts that you can get for wheels.